 2017 Cather Pound Demolition at UNL

-Point clouds collected of the December 2017 demolition at the Unversity of Nebraska-Lincoln City Campus.
-Two 13-story residence halls will be simulataneously imploded.
+Point clouds collected from the December 2017 demolition at the Unversity of Nebraska-Lincoln City Campus.
+Two 13-story residence halls will be simultaneously imploded.
 Researchers from the Wood, Wittich, and Linzell research groups will be assessing the effect of various structural components, influence on adjacent buildings, and blast effects.

 Cather Pound Set (lidar data set before extensive demolition) - Control various project states under "Scene" on the lefthand taskbar.